EmilioRivera/fast-stegano/README.md

-# Stegano using Pillow-SIMD
+# Steganography

-Quick repo doing steganography, inspired from another repo that I have yet to link.
+Quick repo doing steganography, inspired from this repository: https://github.com/kelvins/steganography, but using bitwise operations with Pillow-SIMD.